-All students must complete the scheduled mock board exam each semester, attend review week and pass the final exit mock board exam, which will be administered the week after completion of the 16-week rotation period (at the end of spring or fall semester).
+All students must complete and meet requirements of the scheduled Media Lab CAT mock board exam each semester, attend review week and pass the final exit Media Lab CAT mock board exam, which will be administered the week after completion of the 16-week rotation period (at the end of spring or fall semester).

-Mock Board Exam: a scheduled mock board exam will be administered each semester of the MLS program via Media Lab which utilizes the Computer Adaptive Testing Method (CAT).
-Students are required to complete each exam on the scheduled date.
-The three scheduled exams must be completed before the student is eligible for the final semester Mock Board Exit Exam.
-Failure to complete the three scheduled exams will make the student ineligible to take the final exit exam.
+Media Lab Mock Board Exam: a scheduled mock board exam will be administered each semester of the MLS program via Media Lab which utilizes the Computer Adaptive Testing Method (CAT).
+Students are required to meet passing criteria set for each exam.
+The passing scores that must be achieved are: